creative-tutorials/react-modal-component/README.md

     </LazyLoadComponent>
   );
 }
-export default Dashboard;
+export default App;
 ```

-**Note**: Your codebase can be different from mine, the main thing is you importing the component, the style, and add and also call the functions
+> _Your codebase can be different from mine, the main thing is you importing the component, the style, and add and also call the functions_